-I am a member of the Models of Decision and Optimization Research Group (MODO)
+I am a member of the Mobility Unit of the Deusto Institute of Technology.

 My research interests are mainly focused on Soft Computing and optimization.
 One of my research topics are cooperative hybrid metaheuristics.
 These methods consist of many parallel cooperating agents, where each agent accomplishes a search in a solution space by means of a metaheuristic.
 I have applied these algorithms to different fields as: hub location, maximum satisfiability problems, continuous optimization, simultaneous resolution of instances, systems biology, etc.

 Another research topic is the design of metaheuristics to solve Dynamic Optimization Problems.
 Apart from the above mentioned cooperative hybrid metaheuristics, I am currently studying the use of Algorithm Portfolios to deal with these problems.